cyxx/rawgl/docs/Amiga_DOS.md

 The Amiga bytecode maps both `jump` and `up` to the same button (0xFB).

-The DOS bytecode relies on the variable 0xE5 for the jump action.
+The DOS bytecode relies on the variable 0xE5 for the `jump` action.

 ## Opcodes Dispatch

-The Amiga executable dispatches the opcodes with a sequence of 'if/else if' checks.
+The Amiga executable dispatches the opcodes with a sequence of 'if/else if' conditions.

-The order roughly corresponds to the frequency of the opcodes found in the game code.
+The order of these checks roughly corresponds to the frequency of the opcodes found in the game code.

 ![Amiga Opcodes Histogram](amiga_opcodes_histogram.png)